-Swipe down from the top edge of the screen (or if you're using a mouse, right-click) anywhere in the Windows Store to go to different categories or lists of apps, Your apps and Your account, or back Home to the main page of the Store.
+Use the menu at the top of the Windows Store to view lists of apps, categories, your account info, or back Home to the main page of the Store.

 After an app is installed from the Store, you'll find it listed in the Apps view with all the other apps on your PC.
-You can pin the app to your Start screen so it’s easier for you to find and use later.
+You can pin the app to your Start screen or your desktop taskbar, so it’s easier for you to find and use later.

 Press and hold or right-click to select the apps you want to pin.

-The apps you pinned will appear at the end of your Start screen.
+The apps you pinned will appear at the end of your Start screen or desktop taskbar.

-You can rearrange pinned apps, resize tiles, and group related apps together.
-For more info about personalizing your Start screen, see Start screen.
+Then you can rearrange the pinned apps.
+On the Start screen, you can resize tiles, and group related apps together.
+To learn how, see Start screen.

-To start using an app, tap or click the app on the Start screen (if you've pinned the app) or from the Apps view.
+To start using an app, tap or click the app on the Start screen or your desktop taskbar (if you've pinned it there), or from the Apps view.
 What you can do with an app depends on the app you've installed, but here are some basic tips.